-- 0 is the default configuration; BASIC uses the number of decimal places it requires up to a maximum of ten. - 1 prints numbers in exponent form: a number between 1 and 9.999999999 followed by E and then a power of ten. - 2 prints numbers to a fixed number of decimal places, giving up to a maximum of ten significant figures.
+- 0 is the default General (G) format; BASIC uses the number of decimal places it requires up to a maximum of ten - I prints numbers in Exponent (E) format; a number between 1 and 9.99999999 followed by E and then a power of ten - 2 prints numbers in the Fixed (F) format; a fixed number of decimal places. giving up to a maximum of ten significant figures.

-See PRINT in the chapter Keywords: Input/Output for more details on @%
+See PRINT on page 345 for more details on @%.